 A guarantor2 is someone with good credit and sufficient income to cover the prospective tenant in case they can’t pay rent.
 If you’re unsure about an applicant who freelances, you can ask for a guarantor to make sure that you’re covered in the event that the tenant is ever unable to pay rent.

 Finally, do they have landlord references?

-If your freelancer applicant seems to check all the boxes, one last step you can take is to ask for and follow up on any landlord references.
+If your freelancer tenant seems to check all the boxes, one last step you can take is to ask for and follow up on any landlord references.
 Especially if the tenant has been a freelancer for a while and has a rental history, landlord references are beneficial to ensuring the tenant has a consistent track record of income and paying rent.

 In general, if a tenant is a freelancer and can provide consistent documentation of income, as well as pass any other tenant screening you have, they can be as good as any other tenant, though their career looks a little different.
 In fact, if your tenant is a freelancer, their home most likely doubles as their office!